 Ladders and Stepladders for Managers Course

-- Learn about current legislation, regulations and guidance affecting work at height using Ladders, Stepladders and Step Stools.
+- About current legislation, regulations and guidance affecting work at height using Ladders, Stepladders and Step Stools.

 - Understand that they must resource work so it may be completed safely and efficiently.

-- Learn the difference between pre-use and formal inspections.
+- The difference between pre-use and formal inspections.

 - Understand the difference between maintenance and repairs, and who is allowed to carry these out.

-- Learn the correct methods of disposal of equipment.
+- The correct methods of disposal of equipment.